timredfern/pd_helios/README.md

 ## Use

 pd_helios currently builds on MacOS, tested on Mojave (OSX v10.14).
-It should work on both Linux and Microsoft Windows with the appropriate libusb library.
+It builds on Ubuntu 16.04 x64 but I haven't got it to work - using a VM, don't know if this is the issue.
+It should work on Microsoft Windows with the appropriate libusb library.

 ## To build